Inessa Lee: 2015–2016 "I Am Not I"

 The 6-song album I Am Not I was released on August 6 with rave reviews.
 DJ Robert Scott called it "a marvelous pop/dance affair of the highest order," MusicDish considered it "the true epic of Liza Fox and her struggle", Hollywood Weekly praised that it "brings a hypnotic beat and mesmerizing music... like Liza's colorful personality, her songs also exhibit each distinctive color shining in the rainbow," and Computers in Entertainment predicted that "it will surely become a rage in the EDM circuits."

 In October 2015, I Am Not I reached No. 1 on ReverbNation's U.S. and worldwide EDM charts.
 In November 2015, the song peaked at No. 15 on the U.K. Music Week Commercial Pop Chart.
 In March 2016, the song peaked at No. 41 on the U.S. Billboard Dance Club Songs Chart.

 2023 "Coffee Face"

 After a long break from music, Lee released an EDM coffee anthem.
 Coffee Face peaked at No. 1 on Spotify's Top 50 Luxembourg and No. 2 on Iceland chart, staying there for 3 weeks.

 2025 "Love Gun"

-Lee released Love Gun which peaked at No. 10 on Spotify's Top Songs Japan chart, staying there for 2 weeks.
+Lee released Love Gun which peaked at No. 5 on UK Music Week Commercial Pop Chart, and at No. 10 on Spotify's Top Songs Japan chart, staying there for 2 weeks.
 The song went viral after launching a dance flash mob "Love Gun for Peace" supported by many popular TikTok influencers against war and cyberbullying.
+The song has become pride anthem in UK club scene.